fi3ework/react-live-route/README.md

-**🚧 This project will be rewritten recently using TypeScript.
-Bug will be fixed and new features will be added.**

----

 An enhanced version of **react-router-v4 Route** Component that keeps route component alive on unmatched path and restore it completely on match path.

 ## Document